Peoria County assistance programs.

 Legal help, including foreclosures

 Attorneys from Prairie State Legal Services, Inc. ((309) 674-983) provide free legal services (civil law cases) for low to moderate income families, individuals, and senior citizens in Illinois.
-They can provide information on Illinois free foreclosure assistance, or offer other legal aid.
+They can provide information on Illinois free foreclosure assistance, address housing discrimination, or offer other legal aid.
 For example, get help with evictions, utility service disconnections, and other free legal aid.
-Click here to learn more, or call them at (309) 674-9831.

 Foreclosure mediation - The county created a mediation program that will ensure that homeowners meet with their lender and a neutral third party before their home is foreclosed on.
 The local court system will send details on how the program works when someone is faced with a foreclosure.
 Most of the mediation sessions will be held by a HUD approved housing counselor, an attorney, or maybe even a former judge.
 The goal is to try to find a solution that satisfies the lender, and that also allows the borrower to keep their home.
 Read more Peoria County foreclosure mediation.